 - Advisory Committee (Beirat) at the University of Tübingen summer semester 2018 – winter term 2019

-- Public lecture on Film & Torture, Science Pub Tübingen, April 2018
+- Public lecture on Torture in Film, Science Pub Tübingen, April 2018

-- Workshop with students of all disciplines about Film and Violence: “History, ethics, and perpetrators in The Act of Killing” at the “Evangelisches Stift Tübingen” (Tübingen Monastery), December 2017
+- Workshop with students of all disciplines about Film and Violence: “History, ethics, and perpetrators in The Act of Killing” at Tübingen Monastery, December 2017

 - Jung, Berenike.
-The Invisibilities of Torture.
-Political Torture and Visual Evidence in U.S. and Chilean Fiction Cinema.
-Edinburgh: Edinburgh University Press, forthcoming.
+The Invisibilities of Political Torture.
+The Presence of Absence in US and Chilean Fiction Cinema (Edinburgh: Edinburgh University Press, 2020).

 - Jung, Berenike.
 “Within the limits of the possible: Aesthetics and Ethics in Larraín’s Dictatorship Trilogy,” in Laura Hatry (ed.), ReFocus: The International Director Series (Edinburgh: University of Edinburgh Press, 2020).

 - Jung, Berenike & Bruzzi, Stella.
 Beyond the Rhetoric of Pain (London/New York: Routledge, 2019).

 - Jung, Berenike & Girina, Ivan (eds).
 G|A|M|E - Games as Art, Media, Entertainment 8: ‘Would you kindly?’: Claiming Video Game Agency as Interdisciplinary Concept (2019).

 - Jung, Berenike. “ ‘Now You’re In The Sunken Place’: Agency in Reaction GIFs” in G. Plaitano, S. Venturini, P. Villa (eds) Moving Pictures, Living Machines.
 Automation, Animation and the Imitation of Life in Cinema and Media (Mimesis International: Udine-Milan 2020).